-CyberLynx is proud to offer one of the best technology programs among the statewide correspondence programs.
+CyberLynx is proud to offer one of the best technology support programs among the statewide correspondence programs.

-There are three ways to acquire a computer for your student.
-The first is with a one-time reimbursement of up to $250 taken from the student’s allotment.
-Each individual student can secure a computer in this way.
-The second and third are the Computer Lease Program and the Computer Assignment Program, both described below.
+There are several different ways to acquire a computer for your student.
+The first is with a one-time payment of up to $250 taken from the student’s allotment.
+A family can purchase any computer and be reimbursed for up to $250.
+CyberLynx can also order computers whose purchase price is less than $250 and pay for them from the allotment so that there is no out-of-pocket cost to the family.
+The second way is the Computer Lease Program, described below.

 Computer Lease Program

-The Computer Lease Program allows the family to purchase a new computer at any time during the school year.
-Families are free to purchase from a retail store whatever new computer best meets their family’s needs and preferences.
-Bring the original receipt for the computer and a signed Computer Reimbursement Form to the CyberLynx site office.
-CyberLynx will reimburse the family for the computer at the rate $38 per month for 36 months or until the computer is paid off.
+This program allows the family to purchase a new computer at any time during the school year.
+Families are free to purchase whatever new computer (desktop, laptop, tablet, iPad, etc.) best meets their family’s needs and preferences from a retail store.
+Bring the original receipt for the computer and a signed Computer Lease Form to the CyberLynx site office.
+CyberLynx will reimburse the family for the computer at the rate of $38 per month for 36 months or until the computer is paid off, whichever comes first.
 If the student withdraws from the program, computer reimbursement payments will cease, and the computer remains the property of the family.
-These reimbursements are over and above the student’s allotment, and do not impact the allotment.
+The reimbursement does not come out of the student’s allotment but is a benefit over and above the student’s allotment.
 Payments are made to the family according to the schedule of disbursements below.

 |July 1 through October 31||November 15|